pierrejay/EZLink/README.md

 | RESPONSE     | registerResponse    | Must register after its request        |

-### Callbacks & Handlers
+### 5. Defining Callbacks & Handlers
-After registering your messages and responses, you can attach callbacks:
+After registering your messages and responses, you can attach callbacks that will trigger an action upon reception of a message or request (for example in the `setup()` function if you're using the Arduino framework).

 - **For `MESSAGE` or `MESSAGE_ACK`**:
   ```cpp